 Scargill is an ecumenical movement.
 Members of the council of trustees come from a range of denominations.

 We currently have a resident community of around 25-35 people at any one time, who follow a ‘new-monastic‘ lifestyle while they are with us.
+The Community is made up of Community Members and International Community Volunteers.
 These are perfectly ordinary people who have committed to spending anything from a few weeks to a few years living and working at Scargill.
 The community includes men, women and children, housed in single, married or family accommodation here on the estate.
-The community do all the work involved in keeping Scargill running, make pathway promises, link to rule of life page and follow a rhythm of life and worship.
+The community do all the work involved in keeping Scargill running, make pathway promises, and follow a rhythm of life and worship.

 What we do